-By default, if the specified process fails to run or the ProcessInput config fails for any other reason, ProcessDirectory-Input will log an error message and continue, as if the ProcessInput's can_exit flag has been set to true.
-If the managed ProcessInput's can_exit flag is manually set to false, it will trigger a Heka shutdown.
+If the specified process fails to run or the ProcessInput config fails for any other reason, ProcessDirectoryInput will log an error message and continue.

 - ticker_interval (int, optional): Amount of time, in seconds, between scans of the process_dir.
 Defaults to 300 (i.e. 5 minutes). - process_dir (string, optional): This is the root folder of the tree where the scheduled jobs are defined.
 Absolute paths will be honored, relative paths will be computed relative to Heka's globally specified share_dir.
-Defaults to "processes" (i.e. "\$share_dir/processes"). - retries (RetryOptions, optional): A sub-section that specifies the settings to be used for restart behavior of the ProcessDirectoryInput (not the individual ProcessInputs, which are configured independently).
+Defaults to "processes" (i.e. "\$share_dir/processes"). - retries (RetryOptions, optional): A sub-section that specifies the settings to be used for restart behavior.
 See Configuring Restarting Behavior